One Day in Glasgow | A Local’s Kick-Ass Itinerary

 You will find Glasgow’s main shops on these three streets, along with bars and restaurants.

-One of the main drags of pubs and clubs for younger revelers is located at the top of Sauchiehall Street, after the shops.
+One of the main drags of pubs and clubs for younger revellers is located at the top of Sauchiehall Street, after the shops.

 Like with all cities, you want to veer off the big streets to discover the unique pubs like the Butterfly and the Pig, which features mismatched furniture from your Gran’s house, and the gay institution, The Waterloo.

-Behind Buchanan Street are the upmarket Merchant City bars, clubs, and restaurants, as well as Strathclyde University.
+Behind Buchanan Street are the upmarket Merchant City bars, clubs, restaurants, and Strathclyde University.

 This is the area of Glasgow most associated with its slave trade involvement.